-With 2020 Tony Awards nominations revealed, there have been plenty of questions about Aaron Tveit.
+With 2020 (in 2021) Tony Awards nominations revealed, there have been plenty of questions about Aaron Tveit.

 The talented Broadway star has been nominated for Best Performance by an Actor in a Leading Role in a Musical for his role in Moulin Rouge!
 The Musical.

-Tveit is the only nominee in the category, which had just the two eligible performances due to the Broadway shutdown in March.
+Tveit is the only nominee in the category, which had just the two eligible performances due to the Broadway shutdown last March.